ravenleeblack/modern_ide/README.md

-# Illeshian-Ide
+# Illeshian-Ide - Building an IDE from Scratch

-The documentation to design a real ide seems to be non-existing.
-I hope over time members of the community will help contribute that wonderful knowledge.
+Creating a real Integrated Development Environment (IDE) is a challenging endeavor, and the documentation on how to go about it is scarce.
+I hope that, with time, members of the community will come together to contribute their valuable knowledge to this project.

-There are usally 2 main parts to any front end program:   the UI elements and the mechanics behind the UI elements to make them work.

-In this project we will be using xaml for the ui elements and C# for the mechanics.
-I am not claiming to be good at either xaml or c# but I will try my best to start collecting the infomation needed to create a real ide.

-I really would like this to be a place for others to start or refer to, when trying to create and design, thier own ide.

-The way I have decided to approach this is in lessons that build up over time and maybe, just maybe, one day we will have a real something to look forward too.
-So I am hoping others will help contribute to this project.
+Any frontend program typically consists of two primary components: the User Interface (UI) elements and the underlying mechanics that make those elements work seamlessly.

+In our project, we're leveraging XAML for the UI elements and C# for the mechanics.
+While I can't claim expertise in either XAML or C#, I'm committed to gathering the information required to develop a full-fledged IDE.
+My vision for this project is for it to serve as a valuable resource for those embarking on their journey to create and design their own IDE.

+My approach to this project is organized into lessons that will gradually build up over time.
+I'm optimistic that, with the help of others in the community, we can create something truly remarkable.
+It's a collaborative effort that we hope others will join.

 ![Illeshian_ide](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/59f95599-8e48-4abe-a98e-481588dc6ae5)

+As someone who has been deeply involved in C and NASM programming and has been working on a language and its compiler for several years, I am on the brink of completing this compiler.
+Consequently, I'm eager to have the UI frontend ready for when I finish the compiler.
+This has led me to delve into learning WPF XAML for the user interface.
+I hope that this project will pique the interest of others and encourage their participation in making it a reality.

+You can make the text sound better and more engaging by improving its structure, clarity, and overall readability.
+Here's a revised version of your text:

+Project Title: Illeshian-Ide - Building an IDE from Scratch

+Creating a real Integrated Development Environment (IDE) is a challenging endeavor, and the documentation on how to go about it is scarce.
+We are hopeful that, with time, members of the community will come together to contribute their valuable knowledge to this project.

+Any frontend program typically consists of two primary components: the User Interface (UI) elements and the underlying mechanics that make those elements work seamlessly.

+In our project, we're leveraging XAML for the UI elements and C# for the mechanics.
+While I can't claim expertise in either XAML or C#, I'm committed to gathering the information required to develop a full-fledged IDE.
+My vision for this project is for it to serve as a valuable resource for those embarking on their journey to create and design their own IDE.

+My approach to this project is organized into lessons that will gradually build up over time.
+I'm optimistic that, with the help of others in the community, we can create something truly remarkable.
+It's a collaborative effort that we hope others will join.

+Illeshian_ide

-I am a pure c and nasm kind of guy and I have been building my own language and the compiler for it over the last few years, and I am almost finished with it.
-So you can see why I would love to have the UI frontend ready for when I do finish the compiler.
-This of course has steered me into learning WPF xaml for the user interface so I hope someone finds this project interesting enough to help make this a thing.
+As someone who has been deeply involved in C and NASM programming and has been working on a language and its compiler for several years, I am on the brink of completing this compiler.
+Consequently, I'm eager to have the UI frontend ready for when I finish the compiler.
+This has led me to delve into learning WPF XAML for the user interface.
+I hope that this project will pique the interest of others and encourage their participation in making it a reality.

-The goals of this project:
+Goals of this Project:

-- Edit files in a tabbed window
+1 Edit files within a tabbed window.
-- Create new files in a tabbed window
+1 Create new files within a tabbed window.
-- Open files into a tabbed window
+1 Open files in a tabbed window.
-- Save files from a tabbed window
+1 Save files from a tabbed window.
-- A plugin framework to make everything work properly like a real ide
+1 Implement a plugin framework to ensure the proper functioning of the IDE.
-- Dockable windows that can be redocked
+1 Allow for dockable windows that can be redocked as needed.
-- Syntax formatting for current languages
+1 Provide syntax formatting for existing programming languages.
-- Syntax formatting and options for new languages
+1 Offer syntax formatting options for new and custom languages.
-- True theme setting for the user
+1 Allow users to choose and customize themes.
-- Get the run button connected to a couple of backends for testing (compiler/assembler)
+1 Connect the "Run" button to multiple backends for testing, such as a compiler or assembler.
-- More like VS and less like sublime or atom  (truly no disrespect to sublime or atom users just feel they are overly crowded in the main menu.
-I want and like simple.
-I do love atom website colors doe!!!)
+1 Create an interface more similar to Visual Studio, prioritizing simplicity.
-- A way to put sub folders on the command line and add the path to the listbox in project path button
+1 Facilitate the inclusion of subfolders in the command line and add path selection to the project path button.
-- A way to add executables to the listbox in the project button  (so you can pick your compiler/assembler then your project path before pressing play)
+1 Enable the addition of executables to the listbox in the project button for compiler and assembler selection before execution.

-- debugger
+In addition to these features, we have ambitious plans for this project:
+1 Debugger
-- hex reader, converter, formatter
+2 Hex reader, converter, and formatter
-- binary reader, converter, formatter
+1 Binary reader, converter, and formatter

 ![compiler_options](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/aedea48b-15cb-4834-8d80-f31305f03432)

-If you want to help I am around my computer alot so I can return convos fairly quick.
-If you dont want to submit here then I welcome emails and even would to see anyone make a video.
+If you're interested in contributing or have any questions, feel free to reach out.
+I'm frequently available near my computer and will respond to messages promptly.
+If you prefer to communicate via email or even create a video discussing the project, I welcome and encourage such contributions.
+Let's make this IDE a reality, together!